ajithsaravanan/Instamojo-Opencart-2.3.X/README.md

-# Instamojo Opencart 2.X Payment Gateway Plugin
+# Instamojo Opencart 2.3.X Payment Gateway Plugin

-Tested on OpenCart 2.0.3.1, 2.1.0.2 and 2.2.0.2
+Tested on OpenCart 2.3.0.2

 ## Download:

-Download the zip from [latest release](https://github.com/Instamojo/Instamojo-OpenCart-2.0/releases/latest) section or download it from the [OpenCart Extensions website](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=21984).
+Download the zip from [latest release](https://github.com/Instamojo/Instamojo-OpenCart-2.3.X/releases/latest) section or download it from the [OpenCart Extensions website](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=21984).

-For auto-installation rename the file to use the extension `ocmod.zip`, for example: `Instamojo-OpenCart-2.x.ocmod.zip`.
+For auto-installation rename the file to use the extension `ocmod.zip`, for example: `Instamojo-OpenCart-2.3.X.ocmod.zip`.

 ## Installation

 #### Automatic Installation
 1. Go to Extensions > Extension installer.
-2. Click on upload and select Instamojo-OpenCart-2.x.ocmod.zip from your download directory
+2. Click on upload and select Instamojo-OpenCart-2.3.X.ocmod.zip from your download directory
 3. Click on Continue button.
 4. You will get the success notification if extension is properly installed.